 Tip: Feeling overwhelmed or tired?
 It's OK to say, "Let's make it another time."
 Most people will understand.

 Babies learn by watching and interacting with their environment.
 You'll find yourself acting goofy to encourage your newborn.
 After the first few weeks, you'll see your baby studying and eventually imitating your silly faces.

 You Need Help

 Babies are a joy, but they also take a tremendous amount of attention.
 Don't try to go it alone.
 Both you and your partner should have time each day just for you while the other is taking care of the baby.
 Watch a favorite TV show, read a book, go for a walk, take a bath.

 Tip: If you're a single parent, ask a friend or relative to step in.
 Time away lets you recharge.

 Babies Need Conversation

 When you talk with your baby, two things happen: The baby learns, and you bond.
 And the more you talk, the more those things happen.
 But remember.
 Your baby needs to hear real words in order to learn to talk.

 Tip: Imitate your baby's sounds -- "ba-ba" or "goo-goo" -- then wait for them to make another sound, and repeat that back.
 This helps them learn the give and take of conversation.

 Guilt Is Normal

 You told yourself you'd be a top-notch parent.
 But you may long for your old life sometimes, then feel guilty that you aren't enjoying every second of parenthood.
 You're not alone!
 It's natural to want a break from the baby.

-Tip: When he's safe in the crib, call a friend.
+Tip: When they are safe in the crib, call a friend.
 Give yourself a break -- and credit for all the things that are going right.

 Children's Books Are Literature